-Program Portfolio Manager: David Shenton, Senior Director of Management Investments
+Program Portfolio Manager: David Shenton, Senior Director of Management Investments (CSM)

 Overview: MAP Advantage provides various investment strategies, primarily utilizing mutual funds and/or exchange traded funds ("ETFs").
 The portfolios reflect different risk levels and asset allocation needs.
 The various funds in the portfolios are frequently reviewed and when changes are deemed necessary, the changes are made automatically in a client's account.
 Our process involves filtering all available funds to find those that meet certain criteria.
+The program is constructed on the Ambassador platform at Raymond James but is managed by a CSM Portfolio Manager.